EmilDimanchev/EmilDim.github.io/_pages/media.md

 Carbon Brief: [“Factcheck: The steel crisis and UK electricity prices”](https://href.li/?http://www.carbonbrief.org/factcheck-the-steel-crisis-and-uk-electricity-prices) (22 October, 2015)

 Euractiv: [“Polish opposition threat to quit ETS seen as political maneuver”](https://href.li/?http://www.euractiv.com/section/energy/news/polish-opposition-threat-to-quit-ets-seen-as-political-manoeuvre/) (15 September, 2015)
+>Leaving the EU ETS would be a miscalculated overreaction.
+The government would be forgoing significant revenues, which it is currently relying on to modernise its energy system

 Carbon Pulse: [“DIALOGUE: Will post-2020 ETS reforms change the game for EU industry?”](https://href.li/?http://carbon-pulse.com/6700/) (July 21, 2015)